DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 programs in remote communities.
 Movement between houses, and to and from community, was to become a significant factor that influenced people’s access to the internet.
-As recounted in Part III, issues with providers persisted when the households moved to the NBN interim satellite service scheme in 2013.
+As recounted in Part III, issues with providers persisted when the households moved to the NBN Interim Satellite Service scheme in 2013.

 ### Computer Choices